 Basic diagnostic equipment and facilities needed to run an operating room will be limited: there may not even be an X-ray machine.
 Doctors Without Borders/Médecins Sans Frontières (MSF) may ask OR nurses to depart on very short notice to meet the needs of emergencies that require their skills.

-- Experience as an OR nurse manager/charge nurse
+- Experience as an OR nurse manager

-- Wound care management
+- Experience with wound care management